 - Request: Fill out the form below, generate your ssh keys, and email both to us at email@example.com.
 If you are a student or post-doc you will also need to have your advisor send us a confirmation email.
 We will not create your account until we receive this email.

-- Approval: You may recieve an email stating your account has been approved.
-You may also recieve an email with additional questions before you are approved.
+- Approval: You may receive an email stating your account has been approved.
+You may also receive an email with additional questions before you are approved.

 - Creation: When your account is created and your ssh keys are in place, you will receive an email with your username.
-It is a good idea to check whether you can log in once you have recieved this email.
+It is a good idea to check whether you can log in once you have received this email.

 - Tutorial: We will set up a meeting with you to give you a mini-tutorial on the system, help you get started running your code, go over some of our policies, and answer any questions you might have.

 If you are working on a project that can benefit from supercomputing resources please send a request to firstname.lastname@example.org with the following information:

 - Name of faculty advisor or PI (students and post-docs)